civilservicelgbt/civilservicelgbt.github.io/_events/2024-01-23-cs-lgbt-network-social-darlington-february-2024.md

 category:
   - north-east
 ---
 Meet up with fellow civil servants for a Valentines Special Mongay night at various venues across the town, look out for Martin and/or an inflatable Unicorn.
+Timings shown here are just for the first location.

 Starting at the Juniper Tree, 25 Grange road Darlington DL1 5NA, a short walk from the market Square and One Bar, then moving on from there.